This is a guide covering everything you need to know about exposure in photography.

 2. Center-Weighted Metering

-There will definitely be times where the environment is against you, providing a difficult exposure situation.
+There will definitely be times when the environment is against you, providing a difficult exposure situation.
 This is when you want to use the Center-weighted Metering.

 As the name implies, this metering will only focus on the center of the frame.
 It will simply not care for everything outside the center, completely blurring it out.